kubicorn/kubicorn/docs/MAKE.md

 * `make build-freebsd-amd64` — create the `kubicorn` executable for FreeBSD 64-bit in the `./bin` directory.
 * `make build-windows-amd64` — create the `kubicorn` executable for Windows 64-bit in the `./bin` directory.

-More about the building and installing proccess can be found in [BUILD docs](https://github.com/kris-nova/kubicorn/blob/master/docs/BUILD.md) and [INSTALL docs](https://github.com/kris-nova/kubicorn/blob/master/docs/INSTALL.md).

 ### Miscellaneous